kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/2568-kubeadm-non-root-control-plane/README.md

 [existing SLIs/SLOs]: https://git.k8s.io/community/sig-scalability/slos/slos.md#kubernetes-slisslos
 -->
+Yes, in kubeadm control-plane bootstrap process we will create users/groups for the various control-plane components.
+This operation will add a minute delay to bootstrap.
+Also failing to do so would cause the bootstrap to fail.

-Yes, in kubeadm control-plane bootstrap process when we create files and directories we would have to change the permissions and the owners of these files.
+When we create files and directories we would have to change the permissions and the owners of these files.
 So there will be a minute increase in bootstrap time for control-plane.
 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

 <!--